Mail Delivery Services For Those Living Abroad: What You Need To Know

 In general, using Poste Restante costs no more than a few stamps.
 It is as simple as having your regular mail addressed to you as:

 Pros of Poste Restante

 In theory, using Poste Restante is extremely easy.
 This is one of the oldest methods of receiving mail when you travel.
-Post Restante is a great system for backpackers and nomadic travelers who do not always know where they will be sleeping.
-It is also a good option for expats who might need a short term solution while they sort out their housing.
+Poste Restante is a great system for backpackers and nomadic travelers who do not always know the address of where they will be sleeping in advance.
+It is also a good option for expats who might need a short-term solution while they sort out their housing.
 This system was once so popular that the now-defunct Thomas Cook company offered a private version of it at their international travel offices for those who carried Thomas Cook traveler’s checks.
-As did American Express, calling it the “Client Letter” service and holding mail at their global travel offices for cardholders.
-(Alas this option has all but ceased as the only remaining American Express owned travel offices are in Mexico.)
+American Express did as well, calling it the “Client Letter” service and holding mail at their global travel offices for cardholders.
+(Alas this option has all but ceased as the only remaining American Express-owned travel offices are in Mexico.)

 Cons of Poste Restante

 However, in some countries, Poste Restante is tricky.
 For instance, sometimes you must show up within 14 days or risk forfeiting your mail.
 You also need to know when you will be in a certain city far enough in advance to let your friends and family know.
 Of course, you also have to take the time to go to the post office.
 And sometimes you will have to return more than once if your mail has not arrived yet.

 Poste Restante still has its place in the travel world.
 It is an economical way to collect cards from family and friends.
 But it is far from the fastest system for having important mail forwarded to you.
 For that, you will need virtual mail services (more on that below).

 Poste Restante Locations for Expats

 Poste Restante is a long-established service within Australia.
 It’s run by the national postal service, Australia Post, which allows you to have your post sent to a city-center holding place.
 Your mail will be held there for up to one month.
 You can go in and collect it by providing proof of identity, such as a passport.